ph4r05/booltest/README.md

 ## Python 2.7.14+

-Booltest does not work with lower Python version.
+BoolTest does not work with lower Python version.
 Use `pyenv` to install a new Python version.
 It internally downloads Python sources and installs it to `~/.pyenv`.

 ```